rpominov/fun-task/docs/exceptions.md

 In my expirience with JavaScript I'd estimate that it throws only in about 30% of cases.
 So should we even care to use this mechanism if it works only in 30% cases?

-If we still want to use it, what the code should do?
+If we still want to use it, what the handling code should do?
 I can think of two options:

 1. Try to completelly recover somehow and keep program running.
 2. Crash / restart program and log / report about the bug.